amanmehndiratta25/seng371project2/README.md

 ![](http://i.imgur.com/eZSz8B8.png)

 If you see something like this, then you can navigate to http://127.0.0.1:5000 to use the app.
 The initial screen lets you pick up to 4 datasets.
 You must give each a label, with no duplicate labels.
 The datasets for the three repositories of interest to us (Angular, Rails, Bootstrap) are already in the sample_output folder, so you can choose those, or make your own using the 4 scripts above.
+It's recommended that you check the "use rolling average" box, as that makes the data smoother and easier to see overall trends.

 ![](http://i.imgur.com/8Em3gcb.png)